The Jack Oakie Scholarship

 Jack Oakie and Victoria Horne Oakie Charitable Foundation

-Jack Oakie application packets are available in PCOH 112 (Fine and Performing Arts Office) and by downloading the Jackie Oakie Scholarship Packet.
-Deadline to submit is Monday, November 24, 2014 at 5:00 p.m.
-Applications must be submitted via email or in person to the Dean of Fine & Performing Arts in PCOH 112 or PCOH 225 by that deadline.
+Jack Oakie application packets are available via the link below, or are available in PCOH 112 (Visual and Performing Arts Office) Deadline to submit is Wednesday, November 21, 2018 at 5:00 p.m.
+Applications must be submitted to the Visual & Performing Arts Office in PCOH 112 by that deadline.

-The Jack Oakie and Victoria Horne Oakie Charitable Foundation has awarded the Division of Fine and Performing Arts at College of the Canyons $10,000 per year which will be distributed to as many as ten COC students as scholarship/trust awards in the amount of $500-$1,000 each (non-renewable).
-These awards, generally merit-based on an applicant’s COC academic record, COC artistic achievement, and written critical review (see below) will be awarded to students studying Performing Arts (Theatre, Dance, or Music) or Fine Arts (Animation, Art, Graphic and Multi Media Design, Photography, or Radio/Television/Film).
+The Jack Oakie and Victoria Horne Oakie Charitable Foundation has awarded the School of Visual and Performing Arts at College of the Canyons $10,000 per year which will be distributed to as many as ten COC students as scholarship/trust awards in the amount of $1,000 each (non-renewable).
+These awards, generally merit-based on an applicant’s COC academic record, COC artistic achievement, and written critical review (see below) will be awarded to students studying Performing Arts (Theatre, Dance, or Music) or Visual Arts (Animation, Art, Graphic and Multi Media Design, Photography, or Radio/Television/Film).
 Scholarship money is designated for expenses related to applicants’ studies.

 - Applicant must be currently enrolled as a student at College of the Canyons.

-- Applicant must be currently enrolled in or have successfully completed a COC Fine or Performing Arts course within the past 12 months.
+- Applicant must be currently enrolled in or have successfully completed a COC Visual or Performing Arts course within the past 12 months.

 - Applicant must attend the entire Jack Oakie Film Event and submit a one page typed critical review.
 (Please review the helpful hints for completing the Jack Oakie/Victoria Horne Oakie Critical Review included in the scholarship packet)